 - a.
 The agenda for regular meetings of Senate shall normally be set by the Agenda Committee at least 8 days prior to the scheduled meeting date of the Senate, and the agenda shall be made available to senators at least three (3) days before the meeting, - b.
 The usual order of agenda items is: - i.
-Senate Membership: Attendance and declaration of vacancies.
+Senate Membership: Attendance and declaration of vacancies. - ii.

-- ii.
 Unfinished Business: Items brought forward from the previous meeting. - iii.
-Minutes of Previous Meeting: Motion to adopt, amend and/or correct the minutes. - iv.
+Minutes of Previous Meeting: Motion to adopt, amend and/or correct the minutes.

+- iv.
 Business arising from the minutes: information may be presented, and matters arising from the minutes discussed.
 Motions may be put and voted upon regarding matters arising from previous minutes. - v.
 Chair's Remarks: the Chair may report on issues of interest to the Senate.
 Members of the Senate shall have the opportunity to pose questions to the Chair regarding matters of interest to the Senate. - vi.
 Deputy Vice-Chancellor's Remarks: the Deputy Vice-Chancellor may report on issues of interest to the Senate.
 Members of the Senate shall have the opportunity to pose questions regarding matters of interest to the Senate. - vii.
+Provost's Remarks: The Provost may report on issues of interest to the Senate.
+Members of the Senate shall have the opportunity to pose questions regarding matters of interest to the Senate. - viii.
 Correspondence and the receipt of petitions: petitions may be received by the Senate and may be forwarded to appropriate committees for consideration.
-Statements may be circulated to members. - viii.
-From the Board of Governors: notification of the Board's approval of the Senate's recommendations. - ix.
-Reports of Committees of the Senate: normally presented in alphabetical order. - x.
-Reports from the Chancellor, Deputy Vice-Chancellor, Provost, and Registrar. - xi.
-Faculty and College Business. - xii.
-Other Business. - xiii.
+Statements may be circulated to members. - ix.
+From the Board of Governors: notification of the Board's approval of the Senate's recommendations. - x.
+Reports of Committees of the Senate: normally presented in alphabetical order. - xi.
+Reports from the Chancellor, Deputy Vice-Chancellor, Provost, and Registrar. - xii.
+Faculty and College Business. - xiii.
+Other Business. - xiv.
 Matters to be discussed in camera. - c.
 Agenda Recommendations from the Agenda Committee may be set aside upon a simple majority vote of the Senate, or at the discretion of the Chair. - d.
 Any matter not already on the agenda of a regular meeting may, at the request of a member from the floor of the Senate and at the discretion of the Chair, be included on the agenda under "Other Business." - e.
 Any member may request in writing to the Secretary of the Senate that the Agenda Committee include in the agenda of the next regular meeting any such matter that the member requests the Senate to consider. - f.
 Any member may give notice of a motion from the floor of the Senate, whereby the motion shall be placed on the agenda of the next regular meeting of the Senate.